Romantic Philadelphia Garden Getaway

 VISIT: Magic Garden

-Wandering this “Visionary Art Space,” is like being trapped inside a kaleidoscope.
+Wandering this “Visionary Art Space,” the Magic Garden, is like being trapped inside a kaleidoscope.
 Colors, mirrors, figures within figures initially emerged from a troubled mind.
 Long story short, mosaic artist, Isaiah Zagar had a paralyzing mental breakdown.
 His shrink advised him to concentrate on just one shard of glass at a time.

 This led to Zagar’s manic ornamentation of several abandoned South Street lots.
 In 2004, when the lot’s owner wanted to sell and destroy all the artwork, Zagar raised $300,000 from his community and other art lovers to purchase the property outright.